Nikokavouras/Responsive-template-eshop-home-page-/README.md

 # 1. Download the project from github in .zip format on your pc

-# 2. Find the .zip folder on your pc and press right click and choossing "extract files" to create a new folder
+# 2. Find the .zip folder on your pc and press right click and choose "extract files" to create a new folder

 # 3. After the extracting files find the new folder on your pc and open this with a text editor like the "Visual Studio Code"